 There are no ruthless fights between seals during the moult.
 From time to time seals will have arguments over a better spot on the beach or enjoy a bit of wrestling in the water.

 Young elephant seals can also be spotted along the coast of the island.

 Orcas are one of the main predators for Elephant Seals.
 October, November and December are the best month to see them.
 We were very fortunate to spot one too.

 Sea Lion Island holds small colonies of Southern Sea Lions.
 Unfortunately their population suffered a steep decline due to massive hunting and even at peak times there are less than 100 of the animals.
 So the name of the island "Sea Lion Island" is a little bit misleading.
-The colonies can be observed from a distance.
+Nevertheless, there are certain points on the island where colonies can be observed from a distance.